-Thanks to its central position in the middle of Umbria, our home-town TODI provides the ideal starting point to reach all the most important wine and extra virgin olive oil areas as well as all the other art towns and regional highlights in a short time.
+Thanks to its central position in the middle of UMBRIA, the Green Heart of ITALY, our home-town TODI provides the ideal starting point to reach all the most important wine and extra virgin olive oil areas as well as all the other historic towns like Assisi, Orvieto, Perugia, Spoleto and regional highlights in a short time.

-Todi mythical foundation: an eagle, a meal, a tablecloth.
+Todi mythic foundation: an eagle, a meal, a tablecloth

 The Medieval town of Todi rises up above a beautiful hill, more than 400 metres high, in the middle the Tiber Valley.
 Legend tells that intense activities for the construction of the town had already begun on the shores of the river.
 One day, while the workers were getting ready to eat their lunch, an eagle landed in their midst and carried off the tablecloth between its claws, transporting it to the highest peak of the hill.
 The inhabitants of the valley thought that it was a mark of destiny and so built the town of Todi on top of the hill instead.

 Even in the legend, the connection between Todi and food seems to be so strong